NorbertL99/LogicalGame2048/README.txt

 //////////////////Version////////////////////
 /////////////////////////////////////////////

-The version is 0.1.
-Only GUI completed.
+The version is 0.2.
+GUI updates, fields random number insert in random place update, score managament work properly.
+Core of moving table need to be create.
 Updates will be given soon.

 /////////////////////////////////////////////
 ////////////////How to applay////////////////